We hear the term “Calling” a lot in Evangelical churches.

 B. It is highly subjective.
 The Bible talks about calling in very concrete terms at times (eg. Moses and the burning bush).
 But today, despite words like “God spoke to me and said…”, people generally say they are “called” if they feel a strong emotional pull to do something.

 C. It is used to justify bad decisions.
-Someone is completely unsuited for a task but keeps trudging along because he believes to change profession is to reject God’s calling.
+Someone may be completely unsuited for a task (such as missionary) but keeps trudging along because he believes changing professions is rejecting God’s calling.

 It is an unconscionable thing that a concept that is supposed to enhance one’s ministry has become a tool to keep people unused and ignorant.

 Many people look to the calling of Paul as a guide for how we are to look at God’s calling.
-It was real… it could happen again, but it is no sense normative.
+It was real… it could happen again, but it is not a normative.
 Paul’s conversion and calling was so dramatic because he would have listened to God no other way.
-We should not seek to live in such opposition to God’s will that we could only respond by such drama.
-The vast majority of passages in the New Testament on “calling” refers to the call to salvation, open to all.
+We should not seek to live in such opposition to God’s will that we could only respond with such drama.
+The vast majority of passages in the New Testament on “calling” refer to the call to salvation, open to all.
 The few verses that do indeed refer to a call to ministry, have had a lot of strange theological baggage tied to them.
 So…

 -I don’t see calling as (necessarily being) miraculous.